9.6. Constructors And Initializer Lists

 (e) (f)

-2. The ANSI 2014 standard added member initialization in the class specification (highlighted).
-In-class initialization is a compact, easily used notation for initializing data members when the program instantiates a new object.
+2. The ANSI 2014 standard added member initialization in the class specification (violet).
+In-class initialization is a compact, easily used notation for initializing data members to default values when the program instantiates a new object, often, but not always, eliminating the need for an explicit default constructor.

-3. If programmers add a parameterized constructor (highlighted) to a class, they are saying, in a sense, "This is the only way you can create an instance of my class."
-The existence of a parameterized constructor precludes instantiating an object without providing the parameter values, rendering the in-class initializations superfluous.
+3. If programmers add a parameterized constructor (blue) to a class, they are saying, in a sense, "This is the only way you can create an instance of my class," preventing the compiler from creating a default constructor and rendering the in-class initializations superfluous.

-4. Adding a "dummy" or do-nothing default constructor (highlighted) allows programmers to instantiate an object without providing parameter values.
+4. Adding a "dummy" or do-nothing default constructor (green) allows programmers to instantiate an object without providing parameter values.
 In this case, the in-class initialization supplies the data member's initial values.

 Some software engineers maintain that every class should have a default constructor, and sometimes, a language feature may require one, or a program may need to create an "empty" object.
 However, in my opinion, class designers should generally be free to choose how programs instantiate their classes - provide a default constructor only if there is a legitimate purpose.